dlt-hub/dlt-init-openapi/hackathon/README.md

 5. If something failed, was the reason for the failure clear?
 What error message would've been better?

 6. Was anything incorrectly converted from the spec to the rest_api definition although it is clear how it should've been generated?
+If so, which section and what should've been produced?

 7. Are there any settings or options or commands you are missing from the tool?

+## Notes

+* Oauth currently is not supported.

+* If you need better logging output while **running** the pipeline (after generating it), you can increase the dlt loglevel as described in the [docs](https://dlthub.com/docs/running-in-production/running#set-the-log-level-and-format).

+* Problems that happen during running of the pipeline may actually be stuff to fix in the rest_api or rest_client, but you can add all of this feedback to this hackathon and we will figure out what goes where.